-Globalization and de-globalization; Bilateral Agreements, International competitiveness of Indian industry; Privatization and disinvestment policy; industrial policy and economic reforms; Industrial growth and pattern.
+Globalization and de-globalization; Bilateral Agreements, International competitiveness of Indian industry; Privatization and issues relating to disinvestment policy; Industrial policy (Role of state); New industrial policy and economic reforms; Industrial growth and pattern; Structure of industrial labour; Employment dimensions of Indian industry; Industrial legislation; Industrial relations; Wages and problems ofbonus.

-- The students would be able to understand the price theory in industrial activities. - The students would be able to analyze the market structure and efficiency measuremnt of market. - The students would be able to apply the concept of market equilibrium.
+- The students would be able to understand the price theory in industrial activities. - The students would be able to analyze the marketstructure and efficiency measuremnt of market. - The students would be able to apply the concept of market equilibrium.